 I enjoy the idea of using a simple text editor to write my blog posts and freelance projects.
 The only problem I have is when receiving emails with Word documents attached.
 It works, but the formatting is often skewed and jumbled.
 So I opted to go with Google Docs once again, since it provides a watered down version of Microsoft Word without all the clunky, unnecessary bells and whistles.
 It also lets me directly download a Word attachment into Google Docs.

-I hardly use PowerPoint since graduating from college and leaving my old job, but Google Docs Presentations has everything I need and more.
-If Google Docs Presentations doesn’t include all the options you need try Prezi, OpenOffice or Slideshare.
+I hardly use PowerPoint since graduating from college and leaving my old job, but Google Slides has everything I need and more.
+If Google Slides doesn’t include all the options you need try Prezi, OpenOffice or Slideshare.
 Keynote works wonders for Mac users.
 These tools all offer online, interactive presentation features that look sleek and are less complicated than PowerPoint – not to mention a few of them are free.

 OneNote, Access and Publisher